Pay-as-You-Go Invoice Data Extraction Vendors: Pricing Guide

 Before comparing vendors, stop reading "pay-as-you-go" as a label and start reading it as a category.
 Five distinct pricing shapes hide under that phrase.
 They produce very different bills on the same workload, and each one fits a different kind of buyer.

 True pay-as-you-go (no recurring fee).
 No monthly subscription, no minimum, no annual contract.
-The buyer pays only when invoices are processed, and in the strictest implementations only when processing succeeds — pages the system fails on don't consume credits.
-The shape is usually paired with a permanent free monthly allowance and a credit-bundle purchase model, where larger bundles bring the per-page rate down.
+The buyer pays only when invoices are processed, and in the strictest implementations only when processing succeeds.
+The shape is usually paired with a permanent free monthly allowance and credit bundles where larger bundles reduce the per-page rate.
 A quiet month costs zero.
-This is the shape most people imagine when they read "pay-as-you-go," and it's the rarest one in the market.

 A concrete specimen of this shape is Invoice Data Extraction itself, included here as a reference point rather than a recommendation.
-The product runs on pay-as-you-go invoice data extraction with 50 free pages every calendar month, no credit card on signup, and no subscription fee at any tier.
-Credits are purchased in bundles when needed, are consumed only for successfully processed pages (failed pages do not draw down the credit balance), remain valid for 18 months from the date of purchase, and are shared across an unlimited-seat team account with no per-user fees.
-The free 50-page allowance is consumed before any purchased credits are used.
-That gives the reader a working specimen of what the no-recurring-fee shape actually looks like in practice — useful as a pattern to compare against when reading other vendors' pricing pages.
+The product runs on pay-as-you-go invoice data extraction with 50 free pages every calendar month, no credit card on signup, no subscription fee, credits valid for 18 months, successful-page billing, and unlimited seats.
+That gives the reader a working specimen of what the no-recurring-fee shape looks like in practice.

 Pay-as-you-go with a monthly minimum.
-Marketed as pay-as-you-go but anchored on a starter tier that bills every month even at zero volume, often with a bundled page or document allowance that does not roll over to the next month.
+Marketed as pay-as-you-go but anchored on a starter tier that bills every month even at zero volume, often with a bundled allowance that does not roll over.
 DocuClipper sits in this shape.
-Veryfi's per-document API pricing is similar in spirit: usage-priced, but the published page also carries monthly-fee and volume-discount context, so a buyer who reads the headline "per-document" rate is not seeing the whole bill.
-The reader's quick test is to look for a number followed by "/mo" on a page that also uses the words "pay-as-you-go."
-If both are present, the product is in this shape, and the floor is what the buyer actually pays in any month with zero processing.
+Veryfi is similar in spirit: per-document pricing still needs to be read alongside any monthly-fee and volume-discount context.
+The quick test is to look for a number followed by "/mo" on a page that also says "pay-as-you-go."

 Freemium plus credit top-ups (and workflow-block billing).
-A free tier exists, often generous enough for evaluation, but real production usage requires either a subscription tier or credit purchases that don't price one-to-one against documents.
-Nanonets is the cleanest example: usage is metered in workflow blocks or per-task units rather than per invoice, and the buyer needs to model how many blocks each invoice consumes before they can predict a bill.
-The shape is flexible, but it's harder to forecast cost from a page count, and a buyer modelling a fluctuating-volume scenario in a spreadsheet has to do more work to get a real number out of it.
+A free tier exists, but production usage requires either a subscription tier or credit purchases that do not map one-to-one to documents.
+Nanonets is the cleanest example: usage is metered in workflow blocks or task units, so the buyer must model how many blocks each invoice consumes before forecasting the bill.

 Sales-led credit commitment.
-No self-serve pricing on the page; the buyer fills out a "talk to sales" form and receives a credit pack quote, usually paired with an annual contract, per-seat fees, and minimum-volume commitments.
+No self-serve pricing on the page; the buyer fills out a sales form and receives a credit-pack quote, usually paired with an annual contract, seats, and minimum-volume commitments.
 Rossum sits at this end of the market.
-The shape belongs in the comparison only because the marketing materials sometimes describe it as pay-as-you-go on the basis that usage is metered.
-From the buyer's perspective it is the opposite shape: the commitment is up-front and large, and the no-procurement-overhead appeal of pay-as-you-go is gone.
+The usage may be metered, but the commitment is up-front.

 A short comparison table of where named vendors actually sit, focused on the question that matters most for a buyer with bursty volume — what does the bill look like in a month with no processing.